Who is Bute Energy

 Formation - the company was formed on 20/02/20 as RSCO 3750.
 The name was changed to Bute Energy on 13/03/20.
 On the same date the original Bute Energy Ltd formed on 20/09/18 changed its name to RSCO 3750.
 The purpose of this name swap was apparently to distance the company from an earlier connection with the Hendy Wind Farm.

 External investors - In February 2022 Copenhagen Infrastructure Partners (CIP), a Danish fund management group, announced a partnership with Bute Energy whereby their Danish fund CI IV ks would invest in Bute’s onshore wind and solar projects in Wales.
 Investment by CI IV was directed through a UK subsidiary CI IV Dragon Holdco with development loans being made by its subsidiary CI IV Dragon Lender under a secured loan agreement.
-On 2/11/2023 the shares of CI IV Dragon Holdco Ltd was transferred to a new Luxembourg fund, Copenhagen Infrastructure V scsp
+On 2/11/2023 the ownership of CI IV Dragon Holdco Ltd was transferred to a new Luxembourg fund, Copenhagen Infrastructure V scsp and the names of the UK companies were subsequently changed to CI V Dragon Holdco and CI V Dragon Lender respectively.
+In May 2024 a further UK company CI V Dragon Topco was inserted between the fund and CI V Dragon Holdco partly funded by external “participating interests”.
+At 31/3/24 these interests stood at £33 million..
+Whilst the identity of these interests is not disclosed it seems likely that this represents the participation by the Wales Pension Partnership representing council employees in Wales who have confirmed that they will invest £68 million in development loans to Bute Energy.
+Following due diligence enquiries Powys CC declined to join this investment.

 The Energy Parks - 22 energy park companies were originally incorporated in 2021/2 with Bute Energy Cambria (BEC) as the sole shareholder and OM, SG and LS as directors.
-In March 2022 11 of the energy parks and Green Generation Energy Networks Cymru were acquired by Bute Energy Development Holdings (BEDH) from BEC for £24m financed by loans from CI IV Dragon Lender.
-At the same date one £0.01 B share in each energy park and Green Gen Cymru was allotted to CI IV Dragon Holdco and 3 representatives of Copenhagen Infrastructure Partners were appointed as additional directors to each of their boards.
-On May 13th 2024 a change to the Person with Significant Control. was filed at Companies House by each of the Energy Park companies owned by BEDH.
-This filing which was backdated to March 14th 2022 removed the control of the appointment/removal of directors from BEDC.
-It is assumed given the backdating that this change related to their issue of the B share in each company on March 14th 2022 and that CI IV Dragon Holdco effectively has that control.
-The timing of this filing and the backdating suggests that this was related to the Ofgen consultation and concern over the separation of generator from “distributor”.
+In March 2022 11 of the energy parks were acquired by Bute Energy Development Holdings (BEDH) from BEC for £24m financed by loans from CI IV Dragon Lender.
+At the same date one £0.01 B (“golden”) share in each energy park giving joint control was allotted to CI IV Dragon Holdco and 3 representatives of Copenhagen Infrastructure Partners were appointed as additional directors to each of their boards In April 2023 funding arrangements between Bute and its external investor were revised and in July 2023 CI IV Dragon Holdco acquired a call option from BEDH giving it the option to purchase the 99.9% of the shares in the energy parks not presently held by it at an undisclosed strike price on the commencement of construction.
+The cost of the call option was £60 million.

 Community benefit - Despite investing heavily in PR through social media, events, sponsorship etc. principally in Cardiff and South Wales, the company’s reputation amongst many in the areas affected by its proposed developments is one of arrogance and misinformation.
 Its efforts to buy the goodwill of the local communities are centred around its community benefit programme however details released to date suggest that this is far from developed and little practical thought has been given to its geographical coverage, future administration and enforceability.